Crosswords, Violin Plots, and Dubious Distinctions in Data Analysis

 labs(title = "Crossword Solve Times",

-subtitle = "With posterior predictive log-normal distributions",
+subtitle = "Posterior predictive log-normal distributions",

 x = "Day of the Week",